-Thus we see the existence of a temporal analogue of the Bloch superselection rule.
+Thus we see \emph{the existence of a temporal analogue of the Bloch superselection rule}.
 This superselection rule implies that \emph{a linear superposition of two quasi-periodic Floquet states with different quasienergies does not lead to their coherent superposition/interference}.
 Rather such an addition leads to an incoherent classical mixture of the quasi-periodic Floquet states.
+Thus the density matrix $\ket{\Phi(t)} \bra{\Phi(t)}$ corresponding to the general state $\ket{\Phi(t)}$ (as given by (\ref{linearc})) is expressible as:

-Notably here one sees that all the quasi-periodic Floquet states live in a superselection sector of their own, in contrast to the earlier periodic potential problem.
+Interestingly one notes that each quasi-periodic Floquet state lives in a superselection sector of its own, in contrast to the earlier encountered Bloch states.

-From this discussion it is clear that if the state of the driven system governed by $\hat{H}(t)$ is expressible as a linear combination of quasi-periodic Floquet states as given by (\ref{linearc}), then the system is essentially is an incoherent classical mixture of the quasi-periodic Floquet states.
-This result is bound to have significant implications on the aspects of coherence and tunneling in these driven systems.\cite{deng2015,grifoni1998,dalibard2014}
+From this discussion it is clear that if the state of the driven system governed by $\hat{H}(t)$ is expressible as a linear superposition of quasi-periodic Floquet states (as given by (\ref{linearc})), then the system is essentially an incoherent classical mixture of the quasi-periodic Floquet states.
+This important result is bound to have significant implications on the aspects of coherence and tunneling in these driven systems.\cite{deng2015,grifoni1998,dalibard2014}